arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

   This project targets the cloud native environment where CI/CD assitance will be a big boosting factor.
 Kubernetes is used in the project to enable scalability.
 Also Helm charts are used in this project to make the kubernetes configuration even more simple.
 Chef Inspec is an interesting addition to enable infrastructure configuration testing/ security complaince testing.

   ### What next
-  1. Explore the application of  [chef automate](https://www.chef.io/products/chef-automate) in application, security and infra automation.
+  1. Add more [Chef InSpec](https://docs.chef.io/inspec/install/) Testcases to completely test/ audit the applications and infrastructure.
+  2. Configure indepth log levels to the application to enable easy debugging.
-  2. Explore application of [Prometheus](https://prometheus.io/) for monitering and [Grafana](https://grafana.com/) , for Observability.
+  3. Explore application of [Prometheus](https://prometheus.io/) for monitoring  and [Grafana](https://grafana.com/), for Observability.
-  3. Explore [polaris](https://github.com/FairwindsOps/polaris) to ensure that Kubernetes pods and controllers are configured properly utlizing best practices.
+  4. Explore [Polaris](https://github.com/FairwindsOps/polaris) to ensure that Kubernetes pods and controllers are configured properly utilizing  best practices.
-  4. Explore [Chef Habitat](https://downloads.chef.io/tools/habitat).
-Already I built a sample application following offcial chef tutorials and exported it as docker image.
-You can see the execution [here](https://github.com/arunprakashpj/AutomateForGood/tree/main/export-docker-img-from-habitat).
-I am looking forward to know more about the benifits of [Chef Habitat](https://downloads.chef.io/tools/habitat).
+  5. Explore more about the real-time use cases of [Chef Habitat](https://downloads.chef.io/tools/habitat).
+Already I experimented with the usage of chef habitat by building the artifacts of a sample application from scaffoldings and exported it as a docker image.
+You can see the execution [here](https://github.com/arunprakashpj/AutomateForGood/tree/main/export-docker-img-from-habitat).  am looking forward to knowing more about the real-time use cases [Chef Habitat](https://downloads.chef.io/tools/habitat).
-  5. Build CI/CD Pipelines in AWS/Azure and explore the world of Cloud Ops.
-I am consistantly self learning and you can find my CI/CD pipeline deployment over Azure project [here](https://github.com/arunprakashpj/Deploying-CICD-Pipeline-in-Azure).
-Looking forward to keep the momentum.
+  6. Build CI/CD Pipelines in AWS/Azure and explore the world of Cloud Ops.
+I am consistently self-learning and you can find my CI/CD pipeline deployment over the Azure project [here](https://github.com/arunprakashpj/Deploying-CICD-Pipeline-in-Azure).
+Looking forward to keeping  the momentum.
+  7. Explore the application of  [chef automate](https://www.chef.io/products/chef-automate) in application, security, and infra automation.
-  6. List Goes On...
+  8. List Goes On...

   ## Demo